mozilla/network-pulse/README.md

 ### Review Apps

-URL: https:{review-app-name}.herokuapp.com/
+#### Review App for PRs

 Opening a PR will automatically create a Review App in the `network-pulse` pipeline.
-Then, a slack bot posts links to Review Apps and GitHub PR in to the `mofo-ra-pulse` channel.
+A slack bot posts credentials and links to Review Apps in to the `mofo-ra-pulse` Slack channel.

-This only work for Mo-Fo staff: you will need to manually open a Review App on Heroku for PRs opened by external contributors.
+*Note:* This only work for Mo-Fo staff: you will need to manually open a Review App on Heroku for PRs opened by external contributors.

+#### Review App for branches

+You can manually create a review app for any branch pushed to this repo.
+It's useful if you want to test your code on Heroku without opening a PR yet.

+To create one:
+- log into Heroku.
+- Go to the `network-pulse` pipeline.
+- Click on `+ New app` and select the branch you want to use.

+The review app slack bot will post a message in the `mofo-ra-pulse` with links and credentials as soon as the review app is ready.

+#### Environment variables:

+- `GITHUB_TOKEN`: GITHUB API authentication,
+- `SLACK_WEBHOOK_RA`: Webhook to `mofo-ra-pulse`

+Non-secret envs can be added to the `app.json` file.
+Secrets must be set on Heroku in the `Review Apps` (pipelines' `settings` tab).